This post may contain paid and/or affiliate links. I make a small commission at no extra cost to you. Please see our Privacy Policy.

 Are remote jobs going away?

-This is a question that has been on many people’s minds since the pandemic forced many companies to adopt remote work policies.
+This is a question that has been on many people’s minds since the pandemic forced so many companies to adopt remote work policies.

 However, as the pandemic winds down and companies begin to reopen their physical offices, there are concerns that remote jobs may disappear altogether.